crpietschmann/AzureSphereOS/README.md

 - [Linux kernel](Linux-kernel)
 - [TAP](/TAP)

-> This repository does NOT contain the full source code for the Azure Sphere OS.
+> **Note**: This repository does NOT contain the full source code for the Azure Sphere OS.
 This is a subset of the source code, and only the source code that has been released under the GPL license by Microsoft.

 ## Azure Sphere OS Releases